-This article covers the specific configuration for this monitor type.
-See the Overview of Health Monitors article for general monitor information, implementation, and other monitor types.
+This article covers the specific configuration for ping health monitor type.
+Refer Overview of Health Monitors article for general monitor information, implementation, and other monitor types.

-Vantage Service Engines will send an ICMP ping to the server.
-This monitor type is generally very fast and lightweight for both Service Engines and the server; however, it’s not uncommon for ping to drop a packet and fail.
-It is important to ensure the Failed Checks field is set to at least 2.
+Avi Vantage Service Engines will send an ICMP ping to the server.
+This monitor type is generally very fast and lightweight for both Service Engines and the server.
+However, it is not uncommon for ping to drop a packet and fail.
+Ensure that Failed Checks field is set to at least 2.
 This monitor type does not test the health of the application, so it generally works best when applied in conjunction with an application specific monitor for the Pool.

-Note: It is possible for ICMP rate limiters to prevent Service Engines from aggressively health checking a server via ping.
+Note: ICMP rate limiters can prevent Service Engines from aggressively checking the server health via ping.
 This may be caused by an intermediate network firewall or rate limits set up on the server itself.

-- Successful Checks: Number of consecutive health checks that must succeed before Vantage marks a down server as up.
+Enter Successful Checks.
+This is the number of consecutive health checks that must succeed before NSX Advanced Load Balancer marks a down server as up.
 The minimum is 1, and the maximum is 50.